 LAW 7182.
 Electronic Discovery.
 2 cr. hrs.

 An examination of the procedures for the discovery of electronically stored information under the Federal Rules of Civil Procedure and state rules of civil procedure.
-Consideration will be given to such subjects as form of production of electronically stored information, cost shifting, and discovery of electronically stored information that is not reasonably accessible.
-The use of digital evidence will also be explored.
+Consideration is given to such subjects as form of production of electronically stored information, cost shifting, and discovery of electronically stored information that is not reasonably accessible.
+The use of digital evidence is also explored.
+Prereq: LAW 7000.

 LAW 7184.
 Employment Discrimination.
 3 cr. hrs.